 Mark (Dayton, Ohio) runs an after school program for disadvantaged youth at his church.
 Over 50 youth attend the after school program from 12 different schools.
-Mark has implemented Start With Hello (formally No One Eats Alone) to teach young people how to reduce social isolation and foster community within their schools and neighborhood.
-Mark has recently signed up to bring Sandy Hook Promise's Say Something program to his youth group as part of Say Something Week in October.
+Mark has implemented Start With Hello to teach young people how to reduce social isolation and foster community within their schools and neighborhood.
+Mark also signed up to bring Sandy Hook Promise’s Say Something program to his youth group.

 Bonita and Norman (South Setauket, New York) are new Promise Leaders and passionate about mental health and wellness and gun violence prevention after losing their son to gun violence.
 While they are retirees, they didn’t let that stop them and are working with fellow Promise Leaders Holly and Joyce to introduce Sandy Hook Promise’s programs to schools in their community.
 They have reached out and invited leaders from 14 local schools to attend a meeting at their retirement community when they plan to show Nicole Hockley’s Ted Talk and share information about how schools can implement Start With Hello, Say Something and Youth Mental Health First Aid.